w3f/polkadot-wiki/docs/general/polkadot-direction.md

 ## Offloading Tasks to System Chains

 Polkadot 1.0 was a chain-centric paradigm comprising domain-specific rollups that could exchange messages.
-This was not fundamentally different from having completely different chains connected to bridges, with the only difference of having the relay chain securing the network, providing message-passing capability, and doing some extra tasks such as [staking](../learn/learn-staking.md), [accounts](../learn/learn-accounts.md), [balances](../learn/learn-transactions.md#balance-transfers), and [governance](../learn/learn-polkadot-opengov.md).
+Trusted communication channels are ensured via a shared security mechanism provided by the ELVES protocol, Polkadot's rollup technology.
+Polkadot not only provides message-passing capability, but also extra functionalities such as [staking](../learn/learn-staking.md), [accounts](../learn/learn-accounts.md), [balances](../learn/learn-transactions.md#balance-transfers), and [governance](../learn/learn-polkadot-opengov.md).
 Having a chain-centric system will ultimately end in a chain-centric application and UX.